qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 This links to an external file, with some additional resources like ☞ Video documentation,
 ☞ Gimp .xcf files,
-☞ Some pre-compiled hex files, …
+☞ Some precompiled hex files, …

 [Resources](http://socialism.nl/misc/minivan/ "Additional resources")